 Travel credit cards are good for lots of reasons.
 Some popular benefits are Global Entry fee reimbursement, trip delay reimbursement, and rental car coverage.
 One of my favorite benefits of luxury travel credit cards is the travel credit.
 Depending on the credit card, this credit may have stringent redemption criteria or it can be almost as good as cash.

 True Value of Travel Credit

-The main reason I like the travel credit benefit is because it helps “reduce” the cost of a high annual fee.
+The main reason I like the travel credit benefit is that it helps “reduce” the cost of a high annual fee.
 Most of the cards with the best perks and sign-up bonuses come with a hefty annual fee.
 While the fee can be as high as $450, if you receive a $300 travel credit, it can help rationalize your decision to keep the card.
-When I think about travel credit in this manner, I never count my travel purchases as “free”, it’s merely a way to recoup money spent on the annual fee.
+When I think about travel credit in this manner, I never count my travel purchases as “free”, it’s merely a way to recoup the money spent on the annual fee.

 The deal gets even sweeter with travel credit that can be redeemed once per calendar year.
 In these instances, you can “double dip” on the travel credit.
 This means you have the opportunity to use the credit twice before the annual fee is due for the first time.
 In the case of Chase Sapphire Reserve, double dipping on the travel credit more than covers the $450 annual fee…you actually net $150 in pure travel credit!
 Depending on your timing, you may even be able to triple dip.

 The following credit cards offer a travel credit benefit.
 Here’s the breakdown of the travel credit rules and restrictions for all the credit cards currently offering this benefit.